Queries¶

 When to use graph?

-It is possible to save queries in the interface to retrieve and re-run them without retyping them.
+Queries can be saved in the interface so they can be retrieved and re-executed without retyping them.
 Saved queries can be made public (visible to all users) or private (visible only to their author).

 Examples¶